Saturday, November 29, 2014

 “Michael Roddy graduated with honors from Berkeley, and has written numerous magazine articles and Congressional testimonies on environmental and construction issues.
 He currently owns and operates a small hotel energy management company, with offices in Seattle, Napa, and Yucca Valley, California”.

-Contrary to Roddy's claim, Dr. Pielke Jr. had a solid academic background including climate, partly through implicit learning (Seger, 1994) being inspired at home at the kitchen table by his father, the atmospheric scientist Roger Pielke Sr., partly through basic education in mathematics.
+Contrary to Roddy's claim, Dr. Pielke Jr. had a solid academic background including about the climate, partly through implicit learning (Seger, 1994), being inspired at home at the kitchen table by his father, the atmospheric scientist Roger Pielke Sr., partly through education and academic training.
 Adding to that: employment at National Center for Atmospheric Research (NCAR) (Pielke Jr, 2010).

-Dr. Pielke Jr. had also done what all scientists are trained to do: he problematized the concept, in the current case the climate.
+Dr. Pielke Jr. had also done what all scientists are trained to do: he problematized concepts, in the current case the climate.
 Roddy's attack stunted Dr. Pielke's career and he later experienced condescending treatment by the administration of the faculty that promoted him to professor (Laframboise, 2021).

 In 2011, the psychologist Steven Pinker published the book The Better Angels of our Nature: Why Violence has Declined, which shows that contrary to our beliefs and doomsday prophecies, the world has become significantly less violent in the last six hundred years.
 Pinkers begins lectures on the study with: